$58.18-$72.07 hourly / $8,532.45-$10,570.21 monthly / $102,389.40-$126,842.52 annual

 A Technology Service Desk Technician troubleshoots questions and problems about software, hardware, desktop, network, and systems from District employees, students, and faculty by providing Tier 1 customer support which addresses the most basic support and troubleshooting issues such as general inquiries, non-technical questions, password recovery, website navigation assistance, basic procedural “how-to” questions, printer configurations, and routine break/fix instructions.

 General supervision is received from information technology management staff.
-Immediate supervision is exercised over technology service desk staff.
+Immediate supervision is exercised over technology service center desk staff.
 Functional supervision may be exercised over college technology staff.

 Principles, processes, standards and best practices associated with customer support operations management